lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/follow-up-implementation-plan.md

 - Exposed the `emailSent` state in the hook's return value for UI components

 ##### 4. Integration Flow

+**Current Implementation:**
+- When a user schedules a coaching session, confirmation emails are sent to both the user and coaching team
+- Emails include all relevant session details (date, time, notes, submission context)
+- The system handles errors gracefully, allowing the scheduling process to continue even if email sending fails
+- Both API routes properly connect to the database before attempting to retrieve user information

 **Coaching Session Scheduling:**
 - User submits a form to schedule a coaching session